castis/currant/README.md

 The USB wireless card can now be used to connect to the vehicle's wireless network.
 By default, the network is `currant`, as is the username.
 Password is `currantpw`.

-Once connected, change the line in `/etc/hosts/` to:
+Once connected, change the line in your `/etc/hosts/` to:

 	172.24.1.1 currant

 ## Development

-I've been using [`itermocil`](https://github.com/TomAnthony/itermocil) to open several shell instances.
+I've been using [`itermocil --here`](https://github.com/TomAnthony/itermocil) to open several shell instances.

 One for git/local process work, one for running the main python process on the vehicle, and one for watching/syncing local code to it.